Need to know

 Before you report any unpaid super to the ATO, it's a good idea to speak to your employer first.
 For instance, they may simply be paying it into an old or forgotten account.

 But, if you do want to go ahead and report the employer, use the ATO's online tool.
 The ATO will investigate every report.

 We believe super should be paid with wages

-Super Consumers Australia supports a change in the law to require employers to pay super alongside wages.
+Super Consumers Australia supports the change in the law that will require employers to pay super alongside wages by 2026.

 'No more excuses'